Speech2Phone: A Novel and Efficient Method for Training Speaker Recognition Models: Datasets and pre-processing

-We extracted five second instances from the original audio length.
-The five second window was defined after preliminary experiments varying the input duration.
-In order to maximize the number of instances, we used the overlapping technique, in which the window was shifted one second each time and an instance was extracted during the total audio duration.
-The main dataset resulted in 2,394 instances.
-The next step was to divide the dataset into smaller ones to attend the needs of each proposed experiment.
-Therefore, the original dataset was divided by eight, as seen in the Table \ref{tab:dataset}.
+To preprocess the Speech2Phone dataset we extracted five-second speech segments from the original audio length.
+The five-second window was defined after preliminary experiments, varying the input duration.
+In order to maximize the number of speech segments, we used the overlapping technique, in which the window was shifted one second each time and an instance was extracted during the total audio duration.
+The main dataset resulted in 2,394 speech segments totaling 3 hours and 23 minutes of speech.
+The next step was to divide the dataset into smaller sets to attend the needs of each proposed experiment.
+Therefore, the original dataset was divided into four subsets.
+The Partitions $A_1$ and $B_1$ each have 20 different speakers and have approximately 1,097 samples each.
+Partitions $A_2$ and $B_2$ have approximately 100 speech segments each and have, respectively, speakers from the $A_1$ and $B_1$ partition.
+Thus, $A$ partitions do not have speakers in common with $B$ partitions.